Conservative Fillon wins French presidential primary

 PARIS: Francois Fillon, a conservative reformist promising to shrink the French state, on Sunday clinched the rightwing nomination for next year’s presidential election with a resounding victory over his rival Alain Juppe.

-Ex-prime minister Fillon, 62, will now become a favourite to be France’s next leader after winning the US-style primary to pick the nominee of the Republicans party and its allies.
+Ex-prime minister Fillon, 62, will now become a favorite to be France’s next leader after winning the US-style primary to pick the nominee of the Republicans party and its allies.

 Near-complete results showed him winning 66.5 percent of the vote, with ballots counted from 9,915 polling stations out of 10,229.